What to do if you feel that your Spouse has hidden their assets?

 - the disposition of the asset did defeat the other spouse’s claim for a financial settlement, either by preventing a settlement or by reducing the settlement amount; and

-- as a result, the court should exercise their discretion and require the transfer of the disposed asset.
+- as a result, the court should exercise its discretion and require the transfer of the disposed asset.

 It is clear that the law has attempted to assist in providing a fair and balanced financial settlement by providing spouses with the equitable right to request the cancellation of a sale and/or transfer of an asset.